 Todd Pendu primarily focuses on erotic, nude, and fetish photography; however he has lensed fashion campaigns for Zana Bayne and Marc Jacobs… His work has been published in Vogue, Purple, S Mag, Juxtapoz, Mixt(e), Bullett, Galore, Creem,… He has photographed notables including Miley Cyrus, Paz de la Huerta, Kat Graham, Scout Willis and Tallulah Willis, Sophie Tweed-Simmons,…

-Todd Pendu’s interests include a heady brew of mixed and remixed past and present Pop and Underground Culture, Eroticism and Pornography, 19th and 20th century Occultism and Philosophy, Art from the Mannerists to the Surrealists and beyond, Fashion History and Photography, and Bass Music, Techno, and Rock-n-Roll.
+Todd Pendu’s interests include a heady brew of mixed and remixed past and present Pop and Underground Culture, Eroticism and Pornography, Alchemy, 19th and 20th century Occultism and Philosophy, Art from the Mannerists to the Surrealists and beyond, Fashion History and Photography, and Bass Music, Techno, and Rock-n-Roll.

 PENDV began as a Curatorial Projects company by Todd Pendu but evolved into a Creative Projects company and Brand.
 It is essentially a concept, an idea for creating culture; it’s an idea capable of being manifested in a variety of ways while staying true to its original premise and intention – spreading the message, “invert your world to reinvent it”.
 Whether shooting photographs or organizing parties or curating music festivals or releasing records or designing products or graphics; these are just individual parts towards a sum total; creating a gesamtkunstwerk, a complete aesthetic in fully realized environments.
 PENDV is about perverting, inverting, styling and stylizing everything.
 It’s about bringing this special vision to each new project and stamping the work with its unique viewpoint.
 READ MORE on The Occult Origins and Philosophy of PENDV here.